Jean M. Bahr

 I teach a variety of courses including Hydrogeology, Contaminant Hydrogeology, Field Applications in Hydrogeology, and Environmental Geology.
-In the 2012-2013 academic year I am teaching Hydrogeology (Geosci 627) in the fall semester, Contaminant Hydrogeology (Geosci 629) and Environmental Geology (Geosci 106) in the spring semester.
-I plan to offer the 3 week hydrogeology field course, Geosci 729, in the summer of 2013.
+In the 2013-2014 academic year I am teaching Hydrogeology (Geosci 627) in the fall semester, Contaminant Hydrogeology (Geosci 629) and a special topics course (solute transport modeling) in the spring semester.

 I served a term as Department Chair from 2005-2008.
 I also participate in a number of University programs including the Geological Engineering Program and the Nelson Institute for Environmental Studies, where I served as the chair of the Water Resources Management Program from 1995-1999.
 I served as faculty co-director of the undergraduate Women in Science and Engineering Residential Learning Community from 2003-2005.

 I also am involved in a variety of professional activities outside of the University.
 I served as President of the Geological Society of America in 2009-2010.
 I am currently a member of the federal Nuclear Waste Technical Review Board, appointed by President Obama in Sept.
 2012.